Nicole Chan Photography

 Perhaps one of your guests is ill, unable to travel, or deployed.
 Though they may not be able to make it in person, they may still want to be there for you, virtually!

-Technology enables us to be closer to one another, and live streaming your wedding is a cool way to connect people that may be thousands of miles away!
+Anyone can live stream wedding ceremonies!
+Technology enables us to be closer to one another, and to stream your wedding is a cool way to connect people that may be thousands of miles away!

 I always advocate for hiring professionals.
 It’s less stressful and is one less thing to worry about!
-However, there is a low-cost way to DIY it using a smartphone and under $100 of optional, but recommended, equipment.
+However, there is a low-cost way to hold a virtual wedding using a smartphone and under $100 of optional, but recommended, equipment.

 This person should be fairly tech savvy!
 This will be the person in charge of live streaming!